PyConPL/Book/2017/workshops/Network_Analysis_using_Python/text.md

 - pandas
 - numpy

-You can also use [conda](https://conda.io/docs/) to install these packages.
+You can also use conda [9] to install these packages.

 The workshop will also require datasets to work on which will be uploaded on GitHub repository https://github.com/MridulS/pyconpl-2017-networkx.